walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 > How do emotions map onto other aesthetic categories, like narrative structure?

+It would be fascinating to have a computer easily able to mark the sentiment in texts for you.
 If you have been following dutifuly along, however, you should know that computers can't do much of anything without being explicitly told how.
 They can do very little in the way of understanding data without a human to guide them.
 Trying to extract complicated information like the sentiment of a text, how we are meant to feel about a sentence, or how an author intended us to feel: these are extremely complicated questions that computers have a difficult time with.

-They are hard even for two different people to agree on.
+In fact, they are hard even for two different people to agree on.
 Try to guess whether these two sentences would be classified as good or bad:

 "I am very happy."
 "She is so sad."

 Those were easy ones: good and bad.
 Hot and cold.
 How about these:

 "It was the best of times, it was the worst of times…"